slkiser/opencode-quota/README.md

 2. Run `/quota_status` to confirm provider detection.
 3. Run `/quota` or `/tokens_today`.

 That is enough for most installs.
-Providers are auto-detected from your existing OpenCode setup.
+Providers are auto-detected from your existing OpenCode setup, and most providers work from your existing OpenCode auth.
+If a provider needs anything extra, use the setup table below.

 <details>
-<summary><strong>(Example) Narrow the plugin to specific providers</strong></summary>
+<summary><strong>Example: Narrow to specific providers</strong></summary>

 If you want to narrow the plugin to specific providers, use: